HeRCLab/nocsim/README.md

 On Ubuntu 18.04: `sudo apt install --yes libbsd-dev libreadline-dev tcl-dev libtcl8.6`

+To build for development, run `make DEVELOP=true build`.
+You can then run `./build/bin/nocsim` or `./build/bin/nocsim-gui`.

+To install for production, run `make install`.
+You may wish to modify the `PREFIX`.
+Run `make info` to see where nocsim will be installed; any binaries will be placed in `BIN_DIR`, and the TCL library will be installed in `TCL_DIR`.

 ### Testing `nocsim`

 To run all automated checks, simply run the script `./scripts/ci.sh`.
 This